nf1973/FS2020_HWPanel/README.md

 ## get_vars.py

-Reads Simulator variables out of MSFS2020 (also using Python-SimConnect) and discplays on console.
+Reads Simulator variables out of MSFS2020 (also using Python-SimConnect) and displays on console.

 ## Notes